razgarabedi/Forumify/README.md

     ```
     Then type `exit` to return to your regular user.

-Your PostgreSQL server is now running, and you have a database and user ready for ForumLite.
+Your PostgreSQL server is now running, and you have a database and user ready for Rexerium Forum.

 ### 2. Configure Environment Variables